s4ayub/NBA-Python-Web-Scraper/README.md

 - Set up a scheduled task in Windows to run the script daily (would recommend setting it at night, ~2am when all games are done)

 ###Future Implementation:
- - Refactor crawler into a class that can scrape data from multiple pages for multiple sports throughout the year
+ - Refactor scraper into a class that can scrape data from multiple pages for multiple sports throughout the year
  - Based on time of year calls different functions correlating to sports leagues active at the time
  - Use a texting API to send text updates instead of emails